GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 End-to-end pipelines:
-  run          Runs a pipeline file dev          Runs a pipeline file in development mode
+  run          Run a pipeline
+  dev          Run a pipeline in development mode debug        Run a pipeline in debug mode

-Pipeline building blocks for CI/CD: build        Builds the artifacts deploy       Deploys the artifacts delete       Delete the deployed resources
+Pipeline building blocks for CI/CD: build        Build the artifacts deploy       Deploy pre-built artifacts delete       Delete the deployed application

-Getting started with a new project: init         Automatically generate Skaffold configuration for deploying an application fix          Converts old Skaffold config to newest schema version
+Getting started with a new project: init         Generate configuration for deploying an application fix          Update old configuration to newest schema version

 Other Commands:
-  completion   Output shell completion for the given shell (bash or zsh) config       A set of commands for interacting with the Skaffold config. debug        Runs a pipeline file in debug mode diagnose     Run a diagnostic on Skaffold find-configs Find in a given directory all skaffold yamls files that are parseable or upgradeable with their versions. version      Print the version information
+  completion   Output shell completion for the given shell (bash or zsh) config       Interact with the Skaffold configuration diagnose     Run a diagnostic on Skaffold version      Print the version information

 Use "skaffold <command> --help" for more information about a given command.